 Why do these questions matter?
 To ensure sustainable financing, the program implementation must be accompanied by budget transparency, periodic checks and controls and be protected against fraud and corruption.

-Good governance and sufficient institutional capacity require institutional arrangements that guarantee effective implementation, transparency and rely on stakeholder consultation.
-Staffing needs to be adequate, effective coordination mechanisms across institutions and the accountability rules have to be clearly set in legal documents and operational manuals.
+Good governance and sufficient institutional capacity require institutional arrangements that guarantee effective implementation, transparency and rely on consultation with relevant national stakeholders, including through national and social dialogue,.
+Staffing needs to be adequate, effective coordination mechanisms across institutions and the accountability rules have to be clearly set in legal framework and operational arrangements.

 Question III.5.1.
 Has the SA-CT program clear definition of the roles and controls and their enforcement at different level of management?